 Training typically takes place in the Augusta area; field projects are conducted throughout Maine.

-Field Team Members will participate in job readiness training, covering essential hard and soft skills, and will complete conservation projects as part of a team.
-You can expect to serve on physically challenging conservation projects in any kind of weather, gaining hands on experience in the groundwork of stewardship.
+Field Team Members will complete conservation projects as part of a team primarily focused on rehabilitation and construction of recreational trails across Maine.
+You can expect to serve on physically challenging projects in any kind of weather, gaining hands on experience in the groundwork of stewardship.
 The Team Member position requires a positive attitude, a willingness to learn, the ability to live and serve collaboratively in a team setting, and the physical ability to carry out the essential functions of the position.

 Team Members are AmeriCorps members who will receive a weekly living stipend of $270 (less taxes).
-Other benefits include a wide range of training and networking opportunities, housing during training, pro-deals, a Maine State Park Pass, and an education award of $2,321.90 ($1289.95 for 300 hour members).
+Other benefits include a wide range of training and networking opportunities, pro-deals, a Maine State Park Pass, and an education award of $2,360.00.
 Some members may also be eligible for student loan deferment and childcare reimbursement.

 To Apply: By March 15, 2021.
 Submit an MCC Application, and send a copy of your resume to Corps.Conservation@maine.gov.
 You will be contacted with further instructions.
 You may direct questions to the same email above.